HuanyuZhang/HuanyuZhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fourth year Ph.D. student at the school of Electrical and Computer Engineering at Cornell University, where I am extremely fortunate to be advised by Prof. Jayadev Acharya.
+I am a fourth year Ph.D. student at the school of Electrical and Computer Engineering at Cornell University, where I am extremely fortunate to be advised by [Prof. Jayadev Acharya](https://people.ece.cornell.edu/acharya/).

+My research interest lies broadly in machine learning and algorithms, especially in the areas of privacy-preserving data analysis.
+Specifically, I am interested in studying the tradeoffs between privacy and other different resources when performing fundamental statistical tasks.

 I received my Bachelor’s Degree in Peking University.
 My undergraduate research advisor is Prof. Lingyang Song.